 Super-majority means at least sixty per cent (60%) of the votes cast in relation to a particular election or resolution.

-Telecommunications Meeting means a meeting held by telephone, video, any other technology (or any combination of these technologies), which permits each Director at a meeting of Directors or each Voting Member at a meeting of Members to communicate with any other participant.
+Virtual Meeting means a meeting held by telephone, video, any other technology approved by the Directors (or any combination of these technologies), that permits each Director at a meeting of Directors or each Voting Member at a meeting of Members to communicate with any other participant and otherwise satisfies the requirements of this Constitution and the Corporations Act.

 Voting Member means, in relation to a General Meeting, those Member States present and entitled to vote in accordance with clause 5.1.